LuisaE/cs332/README.md

 - tie_priority_sched_test: TODO - several threads with the same priority should take turns to run
 - simple_priority_sched_test: verifies that the three threads with high, medium and low priority finish running in order.
-- inversion_priority_sched_test: high priority thread (H) needs a lock adquired by low priority thread (L), so it donates its priority to L while L is holding the lock.
+- inversion_priority_sched_test: high priority thread (H) needs a lock acquired by low priority thread (L), so it donates its priority to L while L is holding the lock.
 When L releases the lock, H should continue running.
 - add_higher_thread_test: add a thread with higher priority to the ready list - it should start running
 - lower_thread_priority_should_yield: create a high priority thread that should start running and then lower its own priority - it should yield to the other threads (running to ready)